 Have fun and good luck!

+This Saturday, the 14th, join Hudson, Indiana, and Yer Big Dog at the Esther Short Park at 12 noon for our crossing into Portland, the second state on our historic cross country trek.
+There will be a meet and greet at the park and then we’ll walk across the I-5 bridge into Oregon.
 It’s also home to Larrabee State Park, a destination point for anyone travelling in this area.
 We took a days rest there and the beach on Sammish Bay was so totally alluring.

 The whole area, including our time in Bellingham WA, now known to me as the City of Backpacks, reminded me of the Sirens of Shenandoah in the shadow of the Blue Ridge mountain back on our first walk.
 I didn’t want to leave.